-Each year we “decorate for data” in my classroom by decorating gingerbread cookies (or paper versions if I can find cookies that year) as glyphs.
+Each year we “decorate for data” in my classroom by decorating gingerbread cookies (or this paper gingerbread man if I can’t find cookies that year) as glyphs.
 Click here to how we animated our cookies using Chatter Pix for students to record themselves interpreting each others’ glyphs.
-Be sure to see a fun “take one bite” data and graphing activity too.
+Check out our fun “take one bite” data and graphing activity too.

 Find Number Patterns in Italy

 Panattone is a beloved holiday tradition in Italy.
 Tony’s Bread, by Tomie dePaola is a wonderful story about panettone and the perfect read aloud for learning about holiday traditions in Italy.
 We used pictures of panettone to skip count and find number patterns.

 I have found panettone at Walgreens, Sprouts and Trader Joe’s for students to taste once they finish at the center.
 And Costco has a yummy, French Buche de Noel, yule log shaped cake every December, but Little Debbie’s Swiss Rolls work too!

 Setting up centers is a great idea for a holiday math party that your admin will love.
 It keeps everybody engaged, still learning, and having fun!

 2nd grade holiday math centers

 I hope you’ve found fun holidays around the world math party ideas you can use in YOUR classroom.
 Be sure to save this post for later so you have it when you plan.
 If you don’t already have one, start a school ideas board on Pinterest!
 You can find my monthly school ideas boards right here.